[ back to Tom 7 Radar ]

 This is a video I made for my little hack about "Portmantout".
 Portmanteau is a stringin'-together of two words (like caviar + armpit = caviarmpit), and Portmantout is when you do that for all of the words in English!
 I did the work and wrote the paper for SIGBOVIK but the video is part of my slow attempt to make an entertaining Youtube channel.
 It's a lot of work to put together these videos but I'm happy with how it came out!

-Categories: hacks sigbovik drawings video (6 comments — 11 months ago) [ comment ]
+Categories: hacks sigbovik drawings video (6 comments — almost 2 years ago) [ comment ]

 p